 Master of Arts in Teaching (M.A.T.)

-This program is approved through the National Council for Accreditation of Teacher Education (NCATE) and is a state-approved program for initial licensure (reciprocity with other states) or endorsements.
-Learn more about program specific accreditations.
+Approved through the National Council for Accreditation of Teacher Education (NCATE), this degree is also a state-approved program for initial licensure (reciprocity with other states) or endorsements.
+Learn more about program-specific accreditations.

 Program Delivery Format